dgp1130/blog/src/www/posts/ctor.md

 abstraction but makes inheritance impossible because a subclass does not know the parameters to provide to its superclass' constructor.
-Factories provide a public API for creating an object, however as we learned earlier, factories do not work well with inheritance.
+Factories provide a public API for creating an object, however as we learned earlier, factories do not work well with inheritance because they return an already constructed object!

 Since factories perform the actual business logic associated with creating an object, factories themselves must be *composable*, that is, a subclass factory